CloudCommunik/wphone/README.md

 <a name="WPhone"></a>

 ## WPhone
-WPhone is a basic SIP useragent you can use to create web based softphones.
+WPhone is SIP user agent you can use to create web-based softphones.
-It uses [SIP.js](sipjs.com) as the foundation, but aims to be much easier for simple uses-cases.
+It uses [SIP.js](https://sipjs.com) as the foundation but aims to be much easier for simple use-cases.

-Simply create an HTMLAudioElement, in your html code, give it an `id` and use it to create your WPhone object.
+Create an HTMLAudioElement, in your HTML code, give it an id and use it to create your WPhone object.
-See `src/examples.ts` for an implementation example.
+See [src/examples.ts](src/examples.ts) for an implementation example.

-> Thanks to the folks at [onsip.com](onsip.com) for such an amazing job with SIP.js
+> Thanks to the folks at [onsip.com](onsip.com) for such a fantastic job with SIP.js. 🔥

 **Kind**: global class